 Designed as intensive career preparation, Carlson Internships connect highly motivated and intellectually curious students with top internships throughout the country.
 The paid full-time positions offer competitive wages—and in some cases, housing is provided.
 Participants must be responsible and conscientious, have a 3.0 cumulative GPA, and possess excellent communication skills.
-The internships include two hours of academic credit through NWC’s Exploring Vocation Seminar.
+The internships include two to six hours of academic credit through the Carlson Internship: Exploring Vocation Seminar.

 Have fun, get to know others and yourself, and experience learning in an active way through Northwestern’s adventure education programming.
 Especially for first-year students, these experiences can help ease the transition from high school to college and from dependence and structured accountability to independence and responsibility.
 Other outcomes include building community, developing leadership and interpersonal skills, and growing academically, spiritually and socially.